Blendify/blender-manual/trunk/blender_docs/manual/render/post_process/layers.rst

 If the pin icon at the bottom right of the list is enabled, only the active (highlighted) layer will be rendered.

-Render Layers can be added and removed using the ``+`` and ``-`` buttons on the right, and existing layers can be renamed by double clicking on their name.
+Render Layers can be added and removed using the ``+`` and ``-`` buttons on the right, and existing layers can be renamed by double-clicking on their name.

 Layer Panel